gervaisdl/presentations/2017/04/26/README.md

 https://www.deque.com/blog/web-accessibility-action-2017-axe-hackathon/

 For the last few years Deque has sponsored a hackathon on the Saturday following CSUN.
+This year the goal was to improve accessibility in the following products:
-- Office UI Fabric - Microsoft’s front-end framework for building web content that integrates with Office 365
+- Office UI Fabric
-- AMP HTML - Google’s new framework for building fast, mobile-optimized web content
+- AMP HTML
-- React Bootstrap - an open source JavaScript library that is currently used by Facebook, Instagram, Netflix, Imgur, and many other sites and applications
+- React Bootstrap